KMFDM: Return to Germany (2007–2016)

 Former band members Durante, Esch, Schulz, and Watts appeared with Mona Mur at the April 2011 Wax Trax!
 Retrospectacle in Chicago, a charity event celebrating the industrial music label.
 The group performed KMFDM songs from the Wax Trax! era, including "Juke Joint Jezebel", "Godlike, "Brute", and "Don't Blow Your Top".
 Konietzko expressed a desire to perform with the current band line-up, but was turned down by event organizers.

 KMFDM released WTF?! in April 2011, featuring what Konietzko called "a slew of guest musicians" including Rieflin, Koichi Fukuda, Free Dominguez, and William Wilson.
 The album's first single, "Krank", charted in both Germany and the United States.
 WTF?! was on Billboard's Dance/Electronic Albums Chart for one week at No. 8.

 Work on KMFDM's eighteenth album began in February 2012.
 Titled Kunst, it was released on February 26, 2013.
-The band toured the United States in March and Europe in April 2013.
+The band toured the United States in March and Europe in April 2013, as well as a second leg across the SW, CA and PNW parts of the US in the fall of 2013 entitled "We Are KMFDM" (subsequently filmed for a commemorative release), with direct support from Texas's own primal 2-drummer band CHANT, performing a 30 year career-spanning set.
 KMFDM reissued Opium and WWIII in October 2013.

 On May 24, 2014, Konietzko announced on the band's Facebook page that a new album, titled Our Time Will Come, would be released on October 14, 2014.
 A new live album titled We Are KMFDM and a single called "Genau (The German in You)" were also announced.
 Our Time Will Come was released on October 14, 2014, on both CD and vinyl.
 The "Genau" single was not released, with a single for "Salvation" from the same album coming out instead in 2015.
+Another run of the US on the 'Salvation Tour' commenced in the summer of 2015.